jnmaloney/jnmaloney.github.io/README.md

 (2019-2020) SolarSupplyAu: Visualising Daily Solar Supply

-The project was developed to visualise daily solar supply using continually updating data.
-The visualisation displays solar supply down to regions of postcode size.
+A project that was developed to visualise solar supply using current daily data.
+The visualisation displays solar supply down to regions of postcode size, the residential photovoltaic capacity, and the esimated daily supply of solar energy (with daily weather data).

-The SolarSupplyAu home page can be found at https://jnmaloney.github.io/SolarSupplyAu/home.html
+The SolarSupplyAu home page can be found at https://jnmaloney.github.io/SolarSupplyAu/home.html.

+The software is free and open source for non-commercial use.

 (2018) WebGui